Visit San Diego, California

 January through March are the rainiest and coolest months, while June through August are the warmest and driest.
 However, schools are out of session during this time, so attractions will be busier.
 The spring and autumn months see lovely weather and fewer visitors.

-Suggested San Diego itinerary
+Suggested itineraries featuring San Diego

 This sample itinerary will give you an idea of what is possible when you travel in San Diego, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.